oziee/ha-solcast-solar/info.md

 - added new sensor `Power Now`
 - added new sensor `Power Next 30 Mins`
 - added new sensor `Power Next Hour`
-- added locali(s/z)ation for all objects in the integation.. thanks to @ViPeR5000 for getting me started on thinking about this (google translate used, if you find anything wrong PR and i can update the translations)
+- added locali(s/z)ation for all objects in the integration.. thanks to @ViPeR5000 for getting me started on thinking about this (google translate used, if you find anything wrong PR and i can update the translations)

 v4.0.1